WVam/toolscript-docs/HideRecord.md

 ---
 # HideRecord (HR)

 ---

 ### Description
-Hides a piece of evidence from the court record.
+Hides a piece of evidence from the Court Record.

 ### Parameters